davidherold/Bootcamp3/Bootcamp3/README.md

 /* Export the model to make it avaiable to other parts of your Node application */ module.exports = Listing;
 ```
-In Bootcamp #3, exports is used to implemenet a set of functions in `listings.server.controller.js`. *Note:* Using just exports.functionName (e.g., exports.read and exports.update) is exporting the functionality as you go.
+In Bootcamp #3, exports is used to implement a set of functions in `listings.server.controller.js`. *Note:* Using just exports.functionName (e.g., exports.read and exports.update) is exporting the functionality as you go.
 No need for a big export module.exports function at the end of the file.
 ```javascript
 var mongoose = require('mongoose'),
     Listing = require('../models/listings.server.model.js');